JdR2V/JdR2V/github-profile-README.md

 I'm a self-taught developer based in **Cali, Colombia**, with a background in game development (Unity, Godot, Unreal Engine) and multimedia production.
 That combination gives me something most web developers don't have — a feel for interactive systems, 3D space, and real design instinct.

-Today I build **full-stack web applications** and target remote contracts with European companies.
+Today I build **full-stack web applications**.
 I write secure code by default (cybersecurity bootcamp + TryHackMe), I care about accessibility, and I bring genuine creative perspective to every project.

 - 🎮 Came up through game dev — **Unity, Godot, Unreal Engine**
 - 🌐 Now building for the web with **SvelteKit, React, Node.js**
 - 🔒 Cybersecurity trained — I think about **OWASP, ISO 27001, and secure auth** from day one
 - 🎨 Multimedia production background — I have an eye for what looks and feels right
-- 🌍 Based in Colombia, working **CET-friendly hours** for European clients
+- 🌍 Based in Colombia, working **CET-friendly hours** for Worldwide clients
-- 📬 Always open to interesting projects — reach me at **[YOUR_EMAIL]**
+- 📬 Always open to interesting projects — reach me at **jdr2v57@gmail.com**

 ---